 For two years, Katy performed with and wrote for Brighton sketch satire company the Treason Show.
 In 2011 she wrote and performed with Fringe First winner and Perrier nominee NewsRevue at the Canal Cafe Theatre.
-She has recently been making educational comedy shorts with History Bombs.
+As above, she has performed in educational comedy shorts with History Bombs.
 Katy is a contributing writer for the popular card game Cards Against Humanity and co-executive producer/writer/performer on indie series Sideliners.
 She was co-writer and dramaturg for the Transportalists project in association with Storyfutures and CreativeXR designing a new work that is part AR, part theatre and part concert.
 She works with Flipside and Fandco on The Galaxicle Implosions live, streaming and in VR.

 In 2012 & 13 Katy co-created and directed The Watery Journey of Nereus Pike starring Fringe First winner Laura Mugridge.
 She also made three interactive audio shows with Tony Harris for The Campsite at the Ipswich Pulse Festival, the Natural History Museum and with Curating Cambridge.
 Katy performed at the Edinburgh Festival Fringe in 2013 & 2014 with her first musical Who Ya Gonna Call? which received rave reviews and left standing room only.
-In 2014 she created Oh Boy!
-The Quantum Leap Show - which returned to Edinburgh in 2015 - and made her first solo theatre show I Have an Idea for a Film and award-nominated stand-up and storytelling show Schutte the Unromantic.
+She penned I Have an Idea for a Film and award-nominated stand-up and storytelling show Schutte the Unromantic.
 Katy toured her acclaimed semi-immersive folk horror play Let's Summon Demons which included the Roundhouse Roundabout.
 She regularly performs in nerdgasm Knightmare Live and The Maydays' international hit improv show Happily Never After.
 Katy worked with The Old Market, Make Real and Damien Goodwin on AR/VR/immersive show The Time Machine, and starred in Cast Iron Theatre's One Woman Alien.
 She is currently working on a new scripted show with Omnibus Theatre and a new improvised show - Screamplay - with Bristol Improv Theatre.
 She also performs in many of the improv and written projects as listed above.

 Katy acts in TV and online ads for brands such as Giffgaff, Beechams, Barclays, 118 Money, Lidl, Nandos, British Heart Foundation, Austria.info and BT Sport.